ZhiGroup/pytorch_ehr/README.md

 **Paper Reference**

-Since we started our pytorch_ehr project a number of papers are published, for version 3, you may need to cite our CovRNN study, an under review abstract is available [here](https://github.com/ZhiGroup/pytorch_ehr/blob/ACM_BCB-Tutorial/CovRNN_AMIA2021_podium_underReview.pdf)
+Since we started our pytorch_ehr project a number of papers are published, for latest version kindly cite:
+Rasmy L, Nigo M, Kannadath BS, Xie Z, Mao B, Patel K, Zhou Y, Zhang W, Ross A, Xu H, Zhi D. Recurrent neural network models (CovRNN) for predicting outcomes of patients with COVID-19 on admission to hospital: model development and validation using electronic health record data.
+The Lancet Digital Health.
+2022 Jun 1;4(6):e415-25

 **Versions**
 This is towards Version 0.3, more details will be in the [release notes](https://github.com/ZhiGroup/pytorch_ehr_internal/releases/tag/v0.2-Feb20)